Godspeed (character): Fictional character biography

 When Godspeed kills Billy Parks, the main suspect in August's brother's murder, Barry realizes that August is Godspeed.
 Barry confronts him and August reveals that he is indeed Godspeed and had given up on the justice system, deciding to become judge, jury and executioner, killing his brother's murderer.
 August reveals that when he was near the speedster criminals, he could feel the Speed Force within them connecting with him.
 He decided to take their powers from them, resulting in their deaths and August being injured.
-After realizing that it was possible to siphon another speedster's speed without killing them (evident when he, Barry, Meena and two recruits took Dr. Carver's speed), August tried it again on Meena and the two recruits.
+After realizing that it was possible to siphon another speedster's speed without killing them, August tried it again on Meena and the two recruits.
 However, it had the same results as the first time.
-With his increased speed, August Heart reveals he can create a double of himself and be at two places at once, though it takes a physical toll on him.
+With his increased speed, August reveals he can create a double of himself and be at two places at once, though it takes a physical toll on him.
 Barry uses this to his advantage and escapes.
 August proceeds to interrogate the other Black Hole members about his brother's death, but kills them all when he receives no information.
 When the speedster recruits safely give their speed to Barry and Wally to stop Godspeed, August arrives and is able to take Avery's speed.
 Barry chases after Godspeed who reveals that he will head to Iron Heights and do the one thing Barry could not, kill his enemies, including Eobard Thawne.
-However, the new Kid Flash (Wally West II) intervenes and helps the Flash in taking down Godspeed, who is later incarcerated in Iron Heights.
+Ace West intervenes and helps the Flash in taking down Godspeed, who is later incarcerated in Iron Heights.
 It is not known whether August still maintains a connection to the Speed Force, as it was hinted that all who were hit during the Speed Force storm's powers may be temporary.

-August later teams up with the Flash and his nemesis Eobard Thawne to stop the villain Paradox from erasing all of Flash's history.
+August later teams up with the Flash and the Reverse-Flash to stop the villain Paradox from erasing all of the Flash's history.
 After Paradox is defeated, August asks Thawne if, given the latter's extensive future knowledge of the Flash, he knows who killed August's brother.
-Thawne gleefully admits that it was Thawne himself and snaps August's neck, killing him.
+Thawne gleefully admits being his brother's killer and snaps August's neck, killing him.
+When Reverse-Flash is defeated, Godspeed's death is undone.